-- 4. Stop taking aspirin, ibuprofen or other nonsteriodal anti-inflammatory medications.
+- 3. Vitamin C: This vitamin is helpful for collagen synthesis, which helps boost wound healing.
+It is available over-the-counter and is helpful to take two weeks before and two weeks after your surgery. - 4.
+Stop taking aspirin, ibuprofen or other non-steroidal anti-inflammatory medications at least two weeks prior to your surgery.
 This category of drugs can increase your risk of a bleeding complication, so avoid them.
 Aleve, Advil, Motrin, Naprosyn, Bufferin, Anacin, Toradol and Alka Seltzer all belong to this group.
 It is best to run your list of medications by Dr. Pautler to see what you can and cannot take if you are in doubt.
 TYLENOL is OKAY to take, as are the pain medications that Dr. Pautler will prescribe for you after your surgery.
 If you are on any blood thinners such as Plavix, Lovenox, or Coumadin, please let Dr. Pautler know, as these will need to be stopped as well.
 Please refrain from taking any Vitamin E or fish oil for six weeks before your surgery! - 5.
-Discontinue the use of birth control pills three weeks before surgery if you are a current smoker or if you have a history of blood clots, high blood pressure, or heart disease.
-Resume the birth control pills three days after surgery or when ambulating.
+Discontinue the use of birth control pills and/or hormone replacement therapy two weeks before surgery.
+Resume taking the birth control pills and/or hormone replacement therapy one week after surgery. - 6.
+Four weeks prior to surgery, stop all diet drugs, stimulants, appetite suppressants and recreational drugs.